Skip to content

 The following documentation provides an early preview of the SDK, and the specifics are subject to change.

-Users can chat with agents in the Superhuman Go side panel, and this is often a primary way to access their features.
+Users can chat with agents in the Superhuman Go side panel, which is often the primary way to access their features.

 Chat is enabled for all agents, with no code or configuration required.
 You can customize how your agent responds by defining skills for specific scenarios or overriding the chat skill that all messages are initially routed through.